If you haven’t already, please read the “TCT Disclaimer,” under the True Crime tab at the top of the page, before reading any true crime posts.

 Truly, my Fitbit has never seen me achieve so many steps before.
 It thinks someone new is wearing it.

 We’re talking terrible teenagers.
 We’re talking murder.
-We’re talking child pornography.
+We’re talking child pornography – so trigger warning there.
 We’re talking fake millionaires.
 We’re talking being gullible as fuck.

 This is the murder of Cynthia Hoffman.

 The family of Cynthia Hoffman, 19, says their daughter lived with an intellectual disability which caused her to operate at a seventh-grade level.

 “Her disability just made her want to have friends,” her father, Timothy Hoffman, told the Washington Post.
 “That’s all she wanted, was just to be her friend.”
 It also likely made her vulnerable to being misled, to being manipulated and to becoming a victim.

 On Sunday, June 2nd, Cynthia was meant to see her father to collect the money he owed her from a recent handyman job she helped him with.
 When she didn’t show, Timothy Hoffman knew something was wrong.
 Cynthia was a good girl.
 She would never ignore her family.
 She would never not answer her phone.
 She would never not come home.